How Poor Neck Posture Strains Your Cervical Muscles?

 The Biomechanics of Bad Posture

-When your head is properly aligned, the cervical spine follows a natural curve, and the muscles around it function efficiently.
+When your head is properly aligned, your cervical spine maintains a natural curve, allowing the surrounding muscles to function efficiently.
+However, poor posture disrupts this balance, leading to a series of musculoskeletal issues.

 A Pain in the Neck (Literally)